n-r-w/pgh/README.md

 - Options for adding conditions, sorting, searching, and pagination to queries
 - PostgreSQL error handling with specific error code support

+## Additional Functionality

+- [Transaction Manager (txmgr)](txmgr/README.md) - A database-agnostic transaction management system that provides clean and consistent handling of database transactions, isolation levels, and nested transactions
+- [Transaction Manager implementation for PostgreSQL (pgdb)](px/db/README.md) - A PostgreSQL-specific implementation of the ITransactionInformer and ITransactionBeginner interfaces from the txmgr package
+- [Client-side sharding (buckets)](px/db/buckets/README.md) - Support for distributing data across multiple database shards using virtual buckets (schemas) for PostgreSQL databases

 ## Getting Started

 ```bash